-\subsection{Point Processes}
+\subsection{Point processes}

-Throughout this paper, $\mu^\bullet$ will denote a translation invariant point process of subunit intensity, modeled on some probability space $(\Omega, \mathfrak{A}, \mathbb P)$.
-For convenience, we will assume that $\Omega$ is a compact metric space and $\frak{A}$ its completed Borel field.
+Throughout this paper, $\mu^\bullet$ will denote an equivariant point process of subunit intensity, modeled on some probability space $(\Omega , \mathfrak{A}, \mathbb P)$.
+For convenience, we will assume that $\Omega$ is a compact separable metric space and $\mathfrak{A}$ its completed Borel field.
 These technical assumptions are only made to simplify the presentation.

-Recall that a \emph{point process} is a measurable map $\mu^\bullet:\Omega\to\mathcal M(\mathbb R^d)$, $\omega\mapsto \mu^{\omega}$ with values in the subset $\mathcal M_{count}(\R^d)$ of locally finite \emph{counting measures} on $\R^d$.
+Recall that a \emph{point process} is a measurable map $\mu^\bullet \dvtx\Omega\to\mathcal M(\mathbb R^d)$, $\omega\mapsto\mu^{\omega }$ with values in the subset $\mathcal N(\R^d)$ of locally finite \emph{counting measures} on $\R^d$.
 It is a particular example of a random measure, characterized by the fact that $\mu^\omega(A)\in\N_0$ for $\P$-a.e. $\omega$ and every bounded Borel set $A\subset\R^d$.
 It can always be written as